Winckley Square: Schools

 Winckley Square has been the home of several schools.

 Preston Grammar School

 Preston Grammar School dated back to the 15th century.
 In 1841 it moved to new premises in Cross Street next to the Philosophical Institution.
 In 1913 it relocated to Moor Park, and closed in 1967.
-It is not to be confused with the former Preston Manor County Grammar School in London.
+It is not to be confused with the former Preston Grammar School in the market town of Stokesley, in North Yorkshire, nor with Preston Manor County Grammar School, in the residential area of Preston, in the London Borough of Brent.